python3statement/python3statement.github.io/_practicalities/intro.md

 Unfortunately Frobulator 6.0 and above are not compatible with Python 2 anymore, and you still ended up with this version installed on your system.
 That's a bummer.
 Sorry about that.
-It should not have happen.
+It should not have happened.
 Make sure you have pip >= 9.0 to avoid this kind of issues, as well as setuptools >= 24.2:

  $ pip install pip setuptools --upgrade